 Strong organizations have a workforce planning strategy to optimize their current organization and set themselves up for success in the future.
 If you’re looking to strengthen your workforce plans, you should:

 While there’s many reasons why you should look at your people data regularly, making informed decisions goes at the top of the list.
-And to implement the above list effectively and efficiently, your best bet is looking at your metrics within a people analytics platform.
+And to implement the above list effectively and efficiently, your best bet is looking at your metrics within a people operations platform.
 Visualized data helps you discover insights about your workforce so you can spend less time comparing numbers and more time creating a strategic workforce plan.

-A modern people analytics platform is essential to implementing your workforce planning strategy.
+A modern people operations platform is essential to implementing your workforce planning strategy.
 With it, you can slice and dice your data to help identify next steps to support your people and create a stronger organization.

 Headcount planning is planning for your future workforce needs.
 We know what you’re thinking – isn’t this a lot like workforce planning?
 Yep, it is.

 We like to think of it this way: All headcount planning is workforce planning, but not all workforce planning is headcount planning.
 In other words, channel your 9th grade math skills and consider the relationship between a square and a rectangle (apologies if you have one of those back-in-high-school nightmares tonight).

 To summarize, headcount planning is looking ahead to your short and long term objectives and ensuring you have the right people in place to hit those goals.
 Workforce planning is looking at your current people and seeing how they fit into your strategy.